Paulooh007/Paulooh007/README.md

 - 🌱 I’m currently learning... everything :nerd_face:
 - 👯 I’m looking to collaborate on any cool ML project
-- 🥅 2020 Goals: Contribute more to Open Source projects (2020 is almost over i know :smirk:)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a huge fan of NF.